 The School of Law at UND is the only law school in the state.

-The School of Law Records have been divided into seven series as follows:
+The School of Law Records have been divided into seven series:

 Series 1: Administrative